isomerpages/sndgo-corp/_combating-covid-19/Flow of Verified Information.md

 # COVID-19 Situation Report

-The [COVID-19 Situatuional Report](https://www.moh.gov.sg/covid-19/testing/situation-report-pdf) presents the key statistics and figures on the current pandemic situation in Singapore.
+The [COVID-19 Situation Report](https://www.moh.gov.sg/covid-19/testing/situation-report-pdf) presents the key statistics and figures on the pandemic situation in Singapore.

 # FluGoWhere